-CWEALF has advanced women's rights and opportunities in Connecticut since 1973.
-CWEALF is a statewide nonprofit organization that advocates for and empowers women and girls in Connecticut, especially those who are undeserved or marginalized.
+CWEALF has advanced women’s rights and opportunities in Connecticut since 1973.
+CWEALF is a statewide nonprofit organization that advocates for and empowers women and girls in Connecticut, especially those who are underserved or marginalized.
 We work to create an equitable society where women and girls thrive.

 During its first decade, CWEALF focused on impact litigation, participating in cases involving equal pay, equal credit and sex discrimination.
 Throughout the years, CWEALF also played a significant role in policy victories such as marriage equality, discrimination protections based on gender identity, birth control access, earned sick days, and protections for survivors of sexual and domestic violence.